Elections

 A person is entitled to be an elector at an election held in the Township if, on Election Day, the person is:

-Between April and August of 2022, municipal enumerations will be conducted by MPAC in order to prepare a preliminary list of electors for the Township.
-If you have moved since the last election in 2018, or have not confirmed your citizenship through MPAC, you may not be on the list.
-The Township encourages all voters to participate in MPAC’s 2022 municipal enumeration.
-Are you on the Voter's List? |
+Between April and August of 2026, municipal enumerations will be conducted by MPAC in order to prepare a preliminary list of electors for the Township.
+If you have moved since the last election in 2022, or have not confirmed your citizenship through MPAC, you may not be on the list.
+The Township encourages all voters to participate in MPAC’s municipal enumeration.

 The Nomination Period for the next Municipal Election opened on May 2, 2022 and closed on Nomination Day, August 19th, 2022 at 2:00 p.m.
 A Candidate for municipal office must, upon nomination, be a qualified municipal elector in the Township and fulfill the following requirements:

-Anyone interested in running for office is encouraged to read the following resources which will provide you with more information on running for office: |
+Anyone interested in running for office is encouraged to read the following resources which will provide you with more information on running for office:

 Candidates must also have regard to the needs of electors with disabilities.
 Campaign offices, election materials, and canvassing should all be reviewed in order to ensure that they are fully accessible.
 The Accessibility Directorate of Ontario has released several quick reference documents to assist Candidates with accessible elections considerations:

-When is the 2022 Municipal Election?
+When is the next Municipal Election?

 What is the first day Candidates can file their Nomination Papers?